gammazero/nexus/README.md

 https://github.com/gammazero/nexus/tree/master/examples

-## Objectives
+## Features

-### Performance
+### Concurrent Asynchronous I/O

-Nexus achieves high throughput by never blocking on I/O.  Messages received from clients are dispatched to the appropriate handlers for routing and are then written to the outbound message queues of the receiving clients.
-This way the router never delays processing of messages due to waiting for slow clients.
+Nexus supports large numbers of clients concurrently sending and receiving message, and never blocks on I/O, even if a client becomes unresponsive.

 See [Router Concurrency](https://github.com/gammazero/nexus#router-concurrency) for details.

-### Feature availability
+### WAMP Advanced Profile

-This project intends to implement most or all of the advanced profile features in WAMP v2.
-See [current feature support](https://github.com/gammazero/nexus#advanced-profile-feature-support) provided by nexus:
+This project implements most of the advanced profile features in WAMP v2.
+See [current feature support](https://github.com/gammazero/nexus#advanced-profile-feature-support) provided by nexus.

 ### Flexibility

-Multiple transports and serialization options will be supported to maximize interoperability.
+Multiple transports and serialization options are supported, and more are being developed to maximize interoperability.
+Currently nexus provides websocket and local (in-process) transports.
+JSON and [MessagePack](http://msgpack.org/index.html) serialization is available over websockets.

+Nexus offers extended functionality for retrieving session information and for message filtering, giving clients more ability to decide where to send messages.

 ### Security